hisxo/Wordlist/README.md

-# wordlist
+# About

-Wordlists for Bug Bounty
+This repo is just personnal wordlist that I created from my bug hunting.